 You have brought them abundant joy and great rejoicing,

-The people did not bring this joy upon themselves; they are the recipients of God’s grace.
+He acknowledges that the people did not bring this joy upon themselves; they are the recipients of God’s grace.

 As they rejoice before you as at the harvest, as men make merry when dividing spoils.